vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 Then he does obeisance to Kumuda, the courtier to the east, “Oṁ, obeisance to Kumuda, ruler of the host, with vehicle, followers, gifts.”
 He does obeisance to Kumudākṣa to the southeast, “Oṁ, obeisance to Kumudākṣa, ruler of the host, with vehicle, followers, gifts.”
-He does obeisance to Puṇd˙arīka to the south,
+He does obeisance to Puṇḍarīka to the south,
-“Oṁ, obeisance to Puṇd˙arīka, ruler of the host, with vehicle, followers, gifts.”
+“Oṁ, obeisance to Puṇḍarīka, ruler of the host, with vehicle, followers, gifts.”
 He does obeisance to Vāmana to the southwest, “Oṁ, obeisance to Vāmana, ruler of the host, with vehicle, followers, gifts.”
 He does obeisance to Śaṇkukarṇa to the west, “Oṁ, obeisance to Śaṇkukarṇa, ruler of the host, with vehicle, followers, gifts.”
 39 Esnoul: “The devotee has imagined the divine pavilion, and now, as if entering it, encounters the guardians in the four directions” (2005: 71n60; my translation), two in each direction.
 40 The conch, discus, and club are the weapons held by Nārāyaṇa; the ājñā-mūdra is the “command posture” of the hand.